Excitable quantum systems: the bosonic avalanche laser: A bosonic avalanche laser

-To understand the origin of this behavior, we plot in Fig.~\ref{fig:packet_pulsing} the individual populations $n_p$ over several periods.
-Starting from an empty system, bosons are injected into mode $p=1$, and a density wave starts to flow through the ladder with a speed $c\approx (1+n_1)\hoprate$, enhanced by the quasi-stationary occupation $n_1$ of the first few modes.
-This number is determined by the left boundary condition, $\hoprate n_1(1+n_1)=\chaingain$.
-During this initial phase, $J_{\rm cum} \sim \chaingain ct$ increases approximately linearly with time and eventually exceeds the cavity loss, $\cavloss$.
-Beyond this point, the lasing mode is amplified; once the cavity population has become significantly larger than unity, the bosonic density wave is accelerated accordingly to $c' \approx (1+|\alpha_c|^2) c \gg c$.
-This speed-up empties the ladder almost instantaneously, after which the cavity mode decays, and the cycle starts anew.
-In view of the accelerated bosonic transport during the lasing burst, we expect the period $\tau$ to be approximately determined by the condition $J_{\rm cum}(\tau)\approx \cavloss$, where $J_{\rm cum}(\tau)\approx \chaingain (1+n_1)\hoprate\tau$ during the initial buildup stage.
-For $n_1\gg1$, we then obtain a scaling $\sqrt{\chaingain \hoprate}\tau \sim (\cavloss/\chaingain)$, roughly independent of the number of ladder modes.
-In the inset of Fig.~\ref{fig:packet_pulsing}, we plot the rescaled mean-field period $\sqrt{\chaingain \hoprate}\tau$ for various different ratios between the parameters $\hoprate$, $\chaingain$ and $\cavloss$ and two different values of $N$.
-We observe indeed a collapse of all results onto a single universal function, although the precise dependence deviates from the estimate above, which oversimplifies the actual evolution of the gain current and the cavity mode during the build-up stage~\cite{SupMat}.
+To understand the origin of the pulsing behavior, we plot in Fig.~\ref{fig:packet_pulsing} the individual populations $n_p$ over several periods.
+The dynamics can be decomposed into three stages, sketched on the left-hand side of Fig.~\ref{fig:packet_pulsing}. (i) Starting from an empty system, bosons are injected into mode $p=1$ and a density wave starts to flow through the ladder with a speed $c\approx (1+\bar{n})\hoprate$, enhanced by the quasi-stationary occupation $\bar{n}$ of the first few modes.
+Assuming this occupation to be roughly constant throughout the packet, it can be determined by the left boundary condition, which reads $\hoprate \bar{n}(1+\bar{n})=\chaingain$.
+During this initial phase, the cumulative current $J_{\rm cum} \sim \chaingain ct$ increases approximately linearly with time, and eventually exceeds the cavity loss, $\cavloss$. (ii) Beyond this point, the lasing mode is amplified; once the cavity population has become significantly larger than unity, the bosonic density wave is accelerated accordingly to a speed $c' \approx (1+|\alpha_c|^2) c \gg c$. (iii) This speed-up empties the ladder almost instantaneously, after which the cavity mode decays, and the cycle starts anew.

+Given that the dynamics of the lasing burst itself is quite fast, we expect the period $\tau$ of the total process to be mainly determined by the initial build-up stage.
+We can express this condition approximately as $J_{\rm cum}(\tau)\approx \cavloss$, with $J_{\rm cum}(\tau)\approx \chaingain (1+\bar{n})\hoprate\tau$.
+For $\bar{n}\gg1$, we then obtain a scaling $\sqrt{\chaingain \hoprate}\tau \sim (\cavloss/\chaingain)$, roughly independent of the number of ladder modes.
+In the inset of Fig.~\ref{fig:packet_pulsing}, we plot the rescaled mean-field period $\sqrt{\chaingain \hoprate}\tau$ for various different ratios between the parameters $\hoprate$, $\chaingain$, and $\cavloss$, and two different values of $N$.
+We observe indeed a collapse of all results onto a single universal function, although the precise dependence deviates from the estimate above, which oversimplifies the actual evolution of the gain current and the cavity mode during the build-up stage.
+A more detailed description of the pulse-generating mechanism, and of the scaling of the pulsing period, can be found in Appendix~\ref{sec:appendix_period}.